magicsandbox-ai/magicsandbox/packages/js/test/README.md

 - If you haven't already, create a playwright.config.js file in MyApp/tests for you
 - Run the tests in MyApp/tests

+Any additional arguments are passed to [the Playwright CLI](https://playwright.dev/docs/test-cli):

+`npx magicsandbox test MyApp --ui`

 ## Writing tests

 See the [Playwright docs](https://playwright.dev/docs/writing-tests) for details on writing tests.